About the Artist

 She has also been featured in the following publications:

 Jennifer shares her artwork for the sheer joy it brings to herself and her loved ones, with the hopes that it will help to make the world a brighter place.
 She creates vibrant animal portraits, sketchbook pages, gratitude journals, art prints, and freelance illustrations.
 She also enjoys encouraging other artists on her blog, where she regularly shares her art tips and adventures.
-Her latest project is The Gratitude 52 Community, in which she invites artists of all skill levels to join her in looking for the good and recording their findings in a gratitude sketchbook.
+Her latest project is YouMatterJournaling, in which she invites artists of all skill levels to join her in discovering and celebrating their own worth through art journaling prompts.

 Jennifer's favorite materials are her trusty pencils, sketchbook, and tin of watercolors.